 Lastly, be aware that the filter ring that the lens hood attaches to is somewhat fragile and prone to breaking off (this plastic ring is held in place with three rather thin tabs).
 I've read several reports of this part breaking, and it happened to me after about a year of usage, though to be fair, in my case it was the result of the forces applied to the hood while wrestling it into my lens pouch (the diameter of the lens hood makes it a bit tough to fit through the opening of the pouch).
 Some users make the case that this represents a prudent design, as an impact to the lens hood would just break this ring rather than causing more extensive damage to the lens.

 A Note about Autofocus

-Also, when shooting in continuous focus mode (AF-C), if you are shooting at, say, f4, the aperture will not open up to the lens's maximum when focusing then stop back down to f4 when you shoot, instead it will just stay at f4 the whole time.
+Also, when shooting in continuous focus mode (AF-C) with some lenses, if you are shooting at, say, f4, the aperture will typically not open up to the lens's maximum when focusing then stop back down to f4 when you shoot, instead it will just stay at f4 the whole time.
 But it will momentarily open up for AF if you are in single focus mode (AF-S) with most lenses.
 And in some cases it will open up even if shooting stopped down in AF-C, but it only seems to do this as a last resort if it's totally too dark to have any hope of focusing.